also known as: Várkulcsa (HU), Klučsárka (CZ), Klyucharki (RU), Klicherkes (Yiddish)

 Other spellings/names for Klyucharki are Kluĉárky, Kljucsarki, Klyucharky and Pavsino.
 In Yiddish, Klyucharki was referred to as Klicherkes

-Klyucharki is located about 4 miles SW of Mukacheve.
+Klyucharki is located about four miles southwest of Mukacheve.

-Today, Klyucharki is a rather large village of about 2,500 inhabitants with a large number of Hungarians, Ukrainians, Russians or Ruthenians.
+Today, Klyucharki is a rather large village of about 2,500 inhabitants including Hungarians, Ukrainians, Russians or Ruthenians.
 Most of the Germans (Schwabs) and Czechs have gone back to their countries.
-A great number of the Jews of Klyucharki were murdered in the Holocaust and no Jews live there today.
+No Jews live there today.

 This page is hosted at no cost to the public by JewishGen, Inc., a non-profit